 Ease of Use

 The sleepyMe might be adorable, but it isn't the easiest option to use.
 We had difficulty with the buttons being something you don't push but only touch, and they only work part of the time.
 Also, the projector control doesn't seem to work well as the dimmer results in only minor changes.
-Alternatively, the V-Tech Mila Monkey has super easy-to-use buttons that are touch-friendly and press easily.
-The interface is user-friendly and straightforward, which means you can skip the manual.
+Alternatively, the V-Tech Mila Monkey has super easy-to-use touch-friendly buttons and presses easily.
+The interface is user-friendly and straightforward so that you can skip the manual.

 Almost nothing is easier to use than the Baby Shusher as it has two twisting parts, one that gives you the timer and the other the volume.
 However, this simplicity also translates to limited features with one sound and only two timers, so if you want all night or a sound other than white noise, then forget it.
-The hardest to use are the more adult varieties that have very few buttons and make you press them repeatedly to switch sounds that are almost identical, like the LectroFan White Noise Machine that only has different pitches, none of which are pleasing to listen to long-term.
+The hardest products to use are the more adult varieties with very few buttons and make you press them repeatedly to switch almost identical sounds, like the LectroFan White Noise Machine, which only has different pitches, none of which are pleasing to listen to long-term.

 The LectroFan has limited features, and none are genuinely baby-centric.
-With ten different pitches for white noise and fan sounds, this option has no nature or lullabies.
+This option has no nature or lullabies with ten different pitches for white noise and fan sounds.
 Also, the sounds are somewhat painful to the ears depending on the settings, and a few even caused dog howling in our test area.
 Having no other features was just the nail in the coffin for this basic product.

 The V-Tech Myla Monkey is a favorite with multiple features.
-This cute little monkey comes with a nightlight, has various sound options with timers and two attachment methods to keep it nearby.
-The sounds are relatively good, and we like that it is rechargeable, so you don't need to continuously purchase batteries or keep them on hand.
+This cute little monkey comes with a nightlight and has various sound options with timers and two attachment methods to keep it nearby.
+The sounds are relatively good, and we like that it is rechargeable, so you don't need to purchase batteries or keep them on hand continuously.
 We also like the features of the Letsfit White Noise Machine.
-This straightforward model might look sort of boring compared to a monkey (that is stiff competition), but it offers more sounds, including lullabies and the best rainstorm we've ever heard outside of a real rainstorm.
-It also has a nightlight, timers and comes with a wall plug, something not included with all competitors.
-Overall, we think it has the features that are truly useful.
+This straightforward model might look boring compared to a monkey (that is stiff competition), but it offers more sounds, including lullabies and the best rainstorm we've ever heard outside of a real rainstorm.
+It also has a nightlight and timers and comes with a wall plug, something not included with all competitors.
+Overall, we think it has truly useful features.
 While it doesn't offer a light show, you can find that in a separate product that focuses on making projections well instead of trying to do everything and failing.

 Selecting the best sound machine for your goals can be more challenging than you think, depending on your requirements.
 Should you choose one with nature sounds or lullabies?
 Both?
 Are the sounds natural?
 Does it include timers, or will it run all night for uninterrupted sleep?
-Luckily, in this review, we purchased and tested each option for you.
+Luckily, we purchased and tested each option for you in this review.
 We believe there is a machine in this group for everyone in your family.
 Whether you are considering a portable device with an adorable monkey face or you want nature sounds and nightlight, there is something for everyone in this lineup.

 — Wendy Schmitz